What is Hapkikwan

 Boris Krivokapic, 2018

-Hapkikwan was created upon Korean Hapkido,.
+Hapkikwan is a style of Korean Hapkido,.
 More specific, it's basis are mainly Moo Lim Won Hapkido which prof. Krivokapic practiced in 1994. in Seoul (Korea) as personal student of Grandmaster Choi Sang Heum (Moo Lim Won Hapkido Founder and President) and Hoshinkido Hapkido in which he holds 9th Dan under Grandmaster Serge Baubil, 10th Dan, Hoshinkido Hapkido Founder and President of the International Hoshinkido Hapkido Federation.
 Both schools (Moo Lim Won & Hoshinkido) are based upon the Bum Moo Hapkido, developed in 1968. by Grandmaster Kim Yun Sik (10th Dan).

 Hapkikwan is shaped in such a manner to produce complete fihgter, and in a wider sence, complete person.